neosam/neosam.github.com/about.md

 # About neosam
 I'm a software developer living in Munich.
 Like many other developers in my generation, I started with QBasic as a child and continued learning Delphi and finally C and C++.
-During my time as student and I started to learn Java and use it until now.
-My current favourite in my own time is Rust.
+During my time as a student I started to code in Java.
+In my own time I prefer more interesting languages like Rust or Haskell.

 # About the blog

 This blog will mainly contain development updates and capture things I'm working on.
+Hopefully I will fill this quickly created about page with more valuable content :).

 # About the theme